cseanburns/personal_knowledge_mgmt/src/p3-info-resources-sources.md

 Hello and welcome to this
 crucial section of our course!
+Going forward,
+we begin preparing
+for the final project
+of the course,
+which is editing a
+selected Wikipedia article.
-Here, we're going to focus
-on two key components that are vital for anyone delving into the world of information management.
+To begin, we're going to focus on two key components that are vital for anyone delving into the world of information management.